Baseball Tickets On Craigslist – Are They Legit?

 Another person had four tickets going for $125 apiece in Section 116; similar tickets on StubHub were $237—this person said they were willing to meet close to their house to deliver the tickets.

-So if these people are legit, then indeed there are some great deals to be had on Craigslist.
+So if these people are legit, then indeed there are some great deals to be had for baseball tickets on Craigslist.
 Sellers and buyers also avoid the fees associated with brokers, which drops the prices, especially on high end tickets.

 The catch is that unlike with official brokers like StubHub, there are no guarantees to protect you from being scammed, and you don’t have to look very hard for stories about people being taken to the tune of hundreds of dollars buying very authentic-looking tickets.